 Project Project Description Key Performance Indicator Estimated Total Project Cost Estimated Funding from Safe, Clean Water (First 15 years of Program) Estimated Percent Funding from Safe, Clean Water F5 Good Neighbor Program: Encampment Cleanups Coordinate with local organizations to clean up encampments near waterways to improve water quality, safety and aesthetics, including funding for park ranger and police patrols along waterways.
 Cooperate with local social services and nonprofit groups to help provide alternatives to homelessness.
 Perform 300 annual cleanups to reduce the amount of trash and pollutants entering the streams.
-Provide up to \$500,000 per year in cost-share with other agencies to provide police and ranger patrol activities along waterways.
-Partner with local agencies to address homelessness crisis with the goal to reduce encampment cleanups. \$38.7 M \$38.7 M 100% F6 Good Neighbor Program: Graffiti and Litter Removal and Public Art Maintain the aesthetic condition of Valley Water assets by removing trash from creeks, repairing/installing fencing and removing graffiti.
+Provide up to \$500,000 per year in cost-share with local agencies for services related to encampment cleanups, including services supporting staff safety, discouraging re-encampments along waterways or addressing the homelessness crisis with the goal of reducing the need for encampment cleanups. \$38.7 M \$38.7 M 100% F6 Good Neighbor Program: Graffiti and Litter Removal and Public Art Maintain the aesthetic condition of Valley Water assets by removing trash from creeks, repairing/installing fencing and removing graffiti.
 Fund installation and maintenance of public art projects, such as murals, to beautify Valley Water property and infrastructure, to help deter graffiti and litter.
 Cleanup identified trash and graffiti hotspots at approximately 80 sites four (4) times per year.
 Respond to requests on litter or graffiti cleanup within five (5) working days.
 Provide up to \$1.5 million over 15 years to implement public art projects on Valley Water property and infrastructure. \$26.4 M \$13.1 M 50% F7 Emergency Response Upgrades Support ongoing development and maintenance of a robust flood forecasting system, including efficient dissemination of information to emergency responders and the public.
 Maintain existing capabilities for flood forecasting and warning.
-Continue to improve flood forecasting capabilities through research and development. \$13.2 M \$13.2 M 100% F8 Sustainable Creek Infrastructure for Continued Public Safety Ensure that existing flood protection infrastructure continues to function sustainably and provide the level of service originally intended, as climate and other conditions evolve.
-1. Provide up to \$7.5 million over the next 15 years to plan, design and construct projects identified through Watersheds asset management plans. \$15 M \$7.5 M 50% F9 Grants and Partnerships for Safe, Clean Water, Flood Protection and Environmental Stewardship Provide grants and partnerships for agencies, organizations and individuals for water conservation, pollution prevention, creek cleanups, education, wildlife habitat restoration, and access to trails and open space.
-Provide three (3) grant cycles every five (5) years that follow preestablished competitive criteria related to safe, clean drinking water, flood protection and environmental stewardship.
-Provide two (2) partnership cycles every five (5) years for projects related to safe, clean drinking water, flood protection and environmental stewardship.
+Improve flood forecast accuracy and emergency response time working with the National Weather Service and through research and development. \$13.2 M \$13.2 M 100% F8 Sustainable Creek Infrastructure for Continued Public Safety Ensure that existing flood protection infrastructure continues to function sustainably and provide the level of service originally intended, as climate and other conditions evolve.
+1. Provide up to \$7.5 million in the first 15-year period to plan, design and construct projects identified through Watersheds asset management plans. \$15.0 M \$7.5 M 50%

+Project Project Description Key Performance Indicator Estimated Total Project Cost Estimated Funding from Safe, Clean Water (First 15 years of Program) Estimated Percent Funding from Safe, Clean Water F9 Grants and Partnerships for Safe, Clean Water, Flood Protection and Environmental Stewardship Provide grants and partnerships for agencies, organizations and individuals for water conservation, pollution prevention, creek cleanups, education, wildlife habitat restoration and access to trails and open space.
+Provide a grant and partnership cycle each year for projects related to safe, clean drinking water, flood protection and environmental stewardship.
 Provide annual funding for bottle filling stations to increase drinking water accessibility, with priority for installations in economically disadvantaged communities and locations that serve school-age children and students.
-Provide annual mini-grant funding opportunity for projects related to safe, clean drinking water, flood protection and environmental stewardship. \$50.1 M \$50.1 M 100%
+Provide annual mini-grant funding opportunity for projects related to safe, clean drinking water, flood protection and environmental stewardship.
+Provide up to \$3 million per 15-year period for partnerships with small municipalities (defined as under 50,000 people in the most recent census available) or special districts wholly within the small cities for projects aligned with the District Act and related to safe, clean drinking water, flood protection and environmental stewardship. \$53.1 M 100%